Catrovitch/Bismarck/documentation/functional_specifications.md

 Button 3 (Ratingboard) gives the information on the top ten highest rated players that can be found from the local database.
 A player gets +15 rating for a win and -15 for a loss.

-The 4th and final button (exit) on the main menu (landscape 3) will simply exit the program.
+The 4th and final button (exit) on the main menu (landscape 3) will take the user back to the login screen (landscape 1).

 ## List of features in Bismarck program